Chapter 3. Security Perimeter and Trust Boundaries¶

 - unsafe fallback behavior.

-| Threat | First place to catch it | What helps |
+| Threat | First place to catch it | What helps | Evidence / telemetry |

-| Prompt injection | Prompt assembly, retrieval, tool gateway | trusted/untrusted boundaries, policy checks, tool restrictions |
+| Prompt injection | Prompt assembly, retrieval, model gateway | trusted/untrusted content boundaries, policy checks, keeping instructions separate from data | prompt_boundary_event, source labels, rejected-instruction trace |

-| Data exfiltration | Retrieval, egress, tool gateway | DLP, redaction, output filters, scoped access |
+| Data exfiltration | Retrieval, egress, tool gateway | DLP, redaction, output filters, tenant-scoped access | tenant_id, egress decision, redaction/DLP result |

-| Missing audit trail | Runtime, telemetry plane | structured traces, immutable logs, reviewable approvals |
+| Missing audit trail | Runtime, telemetry plane | structured traces, immutable logs, reviewable approvals | decision_trace_id, immutable log pointer, evidence completeness flag |

 5.1.
 Prompt Injection, Jailbreaking, and Action Hallucination Are Not the Same¶